Header Manila BGC

 We promote the adoption of a lifelong learning perspective and treat skills development in the context of the entire educational system, recognising that it can be school-based, in-company, cooperative, or informal in nature.
 Our goal is to improve the quality of existing education and training systems.
 We do this by working closely with national counterparts to strengthen local structures and institutions in the context of existing socioeconomic conditions.

-Leveraging our global expertise in the education, skills & training sector, we are currently implementing our first education project in the Philippines.
+Leveraging our global expertise in the education, skills & training sector, we have recently concluded our first education project in the Philippines.

 EdTech Solutions for Last Mile Schools in COVID-19, ADB, 2021-2023

-As part of the Government of the Philippines' response to the COVID-19 pandemic, public education has transitioned towards remote & blended learning modalities.
-The project aims aims to build on international experience on education technology (EdTech); test the approach in a disadvantaged, remote setting in rural Philippines; and identify best practices and lessons learned for EdTech solutions that can be implemented during and after the COVID-19 pandemic.
-The NIRAS-led consortium develops educational learning modules, distributes the network infrastructure and low-cost tablet devices needed for last-mile delivery.
+As part of the Philippine Government’s response to the COVID-19 pandemic, public education has transitioned towards blended learning modalities.
+The project aims to build on international experience on education technology (EdTech); test the approach in a disadvantaged, remote setting in rural Philippines; and identify best practices and lessons learned for EdTech solutions that can be implemented during and after the COVID-19 pandemic.

 Ex-Post Evaluation of the Disaster Risk Management and Institutional Strengthening of Local Government Units (DRM-IS) Technical Assistance, AFD, 2022